Is something that's 'natural' always 'safe'? The answer is, no.

 It is an assumption often made that when something is natural, it's always beneficial.
 This is not the case.
 For example, poison ivy is a plant growing as Mother Nature intended, but no one would use it as a skin tincture.
 The same holds true for other herbs, even medicinal ones.

 Indeed, think about it logically.
 Medicinal herbs affect the body, in a similar way to drugs.
-It therefore stands to reason that they can have bad effects as well as good.
+Therefore, it stands to reason that they can have bad effects as well as good.
 To illustrate this, let's take a look at some popular herbal remedies and their downsides.

 Herbs need to be treated with respect.
-Before dosing your dog, it's always best to consult a holistic veterinarian.
-This is especially important if your fur friend is already taking medication or has an underlying health issue.
+Before dosing your dog, it's always best to consult a qualified holistic veterinarian.
+This is especially important if your furry friend is already taking medication or has an underlying health issue.

 Here are some examples of harmful herbs:

 Tea tree oil: 100% tea tree oil is extremely toxic!
 When licked and ingested it can cause liver failure, seizures, lack of coordination, and severe gastric upsets.
 It is best avoided in dogs (and cats) altogether.
 The toxic terpenes in the oil are quickly absorbed into the body and the chance of miscalculating the dilution is too high.
 The benefits are not worth the risk.

-Wormwood: Sounds so tempting doesn't it: 'A safe natural remedy for heartworm'.
-The trouble is, at a dose high enough to kills worms, wormwood is toxic to dogs, and at too low a dose its ineffective against worms.
+Wormwood: Sounds tempting, doesn't it?
+'A safe natural remedy for heartworm'.
+The trouble is, at a dose high enough to kill worms, wormwood is toxic to dogs, and at too low a dose, it is ineffective against worms.
 This means the safe zone where worms die but the dog is unharmed, is very slim.
 The active ingredient is thujone, which is recorded as causing seizures in rats at relatively low doses.

 For every up, there is potentially a down.
 Take wormwood as an example of a dilemma.
 It is safe at a low dosage, but then the effectiveness drops off.
 This risks exposing your pet to a potentially deadly parasite, heartworm, when there are other highly effective preventative options available.
 Would you want to take that risk?

-Here are some of the potential side effects associated with herbal remedies.
+Here are some of the potential side effects associated with natural or herbal remedies.